TaitoUnited/full-stack-template/README.md

 ## Structure

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
 The following rules usually work well in an event-based solution (a GUI for example).
-In the backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.
+In backend implementation you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.

 * Create directory structure based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
 Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
 This way you don't need to use directories for grouping files by type.
 * A directory should not contain any references outside of its boundary; with the exception of references to libraries and common directories.
 You can think of each directory as an independent mini-sized app, and a `common` directory as a library that is shared among them.